Die Casting: The Definitive Handbook For All Die Casting

 The brass die casting parts are used in application that requires extreme operational characteristics.

 There are many hardware parts are made by brass die casting.
 Home decor hardware,

-cabinet hardware, brass cabinet handles, brass drawer handles.
+cabinet hardware, brass cabinet handles, brass drawer handles, brass dresser handles and knobs, click here.
 Bathroom hardware towel shelves, brass bathroom hooks.